-How to Install, Configure and Use Redis on Ubuntu 16.04
+How To Install and Configure Redis on Ubuntu 16.04

-How to Install Redis on Ubuntu 16.04, and configure it.
+We’ll show you, how to install and configure Redis on Ubuntu 16.04.
 Redis is an in-memory data structure store primarily used as a database and cache.
 Installing Redis on Ubuntu 16.04 is an easy task, just follow the steps bellow and you should install, configure and use Redis on Ubuntu 16.04.

 1. Connect via SSH